typesense/typesense-website/docs-site/README.md

 As you write content in the content folder, the page should live reload.

+Be sure to add new pages to the side bar in `content/.vuepress/config.js` as needed.

 ### Template Variables

 These variables can be used in markdown files as `{{ variableName }}` or in Vue components.